Published September 14, 2018

 New information from Department of Biochemistry researchers on how manganese gets into the brain is helping to shed light on a neurological disorder usually associated with industrial overexposure to the metal.

-Brittany L. Steimle, a doctoral candidate in biochemistry, received the award for outstanding poster for her presentation at the international Trace Elements in Biology and Medicine science research conference sponsored by the Federation of American Societies for Experimental Biology (FASEB) in June in Tahoe City, California.
+Brittany L. Steimle received the award for outstanding poster for her presentation at the international Trace Elements in Biology and Medicine science research conference sponsored by the Federation of American Societies for Experimental Biology (FASEB) in June in Tahoe City, California.

 Her poster, titled “The Regulatory Mechanisms of Manganese Flux Into the Brain Via the Blood-Brain Barrier,” outlined how proteins transport manganese in the brain.

 Steimle conducts research in in the laboratory of Daniel J. Kosman, PhD, SUNY Distinguished professor of biochemistry, where the focus is on the regulation of manganese and other essential nutrients in the brain.